siggy/bbox/docs/README.md

 ### Construction

 With software, electronics, and materials proven out, last was actual assembly.
-As with all the collaboration on this project, I simultaneously realized I needed help and found a friend extremely willing to collaborate.
-My friend Brian, who could build a house if needed, and had experience constructing things to withstand the elements at Burning Man, understood well before I did what was required to assemble Beatboxer.
+As with all the collaboration on this project, I simultaneously realized I needed help and found a friend extremely willing to jump in.
+My friend Brian, who could build a house if he had to, and had experience constructing things to withstand the elements at Burning Man, understood well before I did what was required to assemble Beatboxer.
 I showed up at his house expecting to ask some questions, and he had a complete internal skeleton designed, with materials sourced and ready to assemble.
 In one evening he built a complete internal structure out of PVC pipes, very strong and lightweight:

 <a href="assets/images/structure1.jpg" data-lightbox="structure" data-title="PVC Structure"><img src="assets/images/structure1.jpg" alt="PVC Structure" class="thumbnail"></a><a href="assets/images/structure2.jpg" data-lightbox="structure" data-title="PVC Structure"><img src="assets/images/structure2.jpg" alt="PVC Structure" class="thumbnail"></a>